-This Report is applicable for our financial year from 1 April 2019 to 31 March 2020 ("FY2020" or "reporting period").
-A sustainability report will be published annually thereafter in accordance with our SR Policy.
+This Report is applicable for our financial year from 1 April 2021 to 31 March 2022 ("FY2022" or "Reporting Period").
+A Report will be published annually in accordance with our SR Policy.

-This Report covers the key operating entities within the Group which contributed to all of our total revenue for the reporting period (FY2019: 100%).
+This Report covers the key operating entities within the Group which contributed to all of our total revenue for the Reporting Period (FY2021: 100%).